-In the 2017/2018 season, Giles was featured as a concerto soloist with the Brooklyn Symphony Orchestra, Syracuse University Wind Ensemble, and the Brooklyn Wind Symphony; he has also performed with the New York City Opera, Ensemble Contemporaneous, Metropolis Ensemble, New World Symphony, Lubbock Symphony Orchestra, National Music Festival Orchestra, Megalopolis Saxophone Orchestra, MERGE Art Collective, and the Pig Iron Theater Company.
-Giles has worked closely with an increasing number of innovative composers in preparation for performances and recordings, including Meredith Monk, David Lang, Charles Wuorinen, Martin Bresnick, David Maslanka, Michael Colgrass, Troy Herion, William Brittelle, and the American indie rock duo Wye Oak.
+In the 2018/2019 season, Giles will appear as a concerto soloist with the ECHO Chamber Orchestra in San Francisco, premiere and tour a new edition of Philip Glass’s Concerto for Saxophone Quartet with MANA, and make debuts at Berkeley Chamber Performances and Bachfest Leipzig.
+Other recent highlights include concerto appearances with the Brooklyn Symphony Orchestra, Syracuse University Wind Ensemble, and the Brooklyn Wind Symphony; he has also performed with New York City Opera, Ensemble Contemporaneous, Metropolis Ensemble, New World Symphony, Lubbock Symphony Orchestra, National Music Festival Orchestra, Megalopolis Saxophone Orchestra, MERGE Art Collective, and the Pig Iron Theater Company.
+Giles has worked closely with an increasing number of innovative composers in preparation for performances and recordings, including Meredith Monk, David Lang, Charles Wuorinen, Martin Bresnick, David Maslanka, Michael Colgrass, Troy Herion, William Brittelle, and the American indie-rock duo Wye Oak.

-Performance highlights include such venues and festivals as Carnegie Hall, Jazz at Lincoln Center, Symphony Space, the DiMenna Center for Classical Music, FringeArts Philadelphia, Festival of New American Music, Trinity Chamber Concerts of Berkley, Community Concerts at Second of Baltimore, Ethos New Music Festival, SoundWired Chicago, Atlanta’s Eyedrum New Music Gallery, Jacksonville’s Friday Musicale, Music in the Mountains (CO), Nußloch Kulturzentrum (Germany), Münster Musikhochschule (Germany), Musik am Sonnenrain (Germany), Bartholomeus Gasthuis (Netherlands), Conservatoire de Strasbourg (France), Art Academy of Szczecin (Poland), University of St. Andrews (Scotland), and many others.
+Giles has performed at such festivals and venues as Carnegie Hall, Jazz at Lincoln Center, PROTOTYPE Festival, American Repertory Theater at Harvard, FringeArts Philadelphia, Princeton University, Festival of New American Music, SoundWired Chicago, Atlanta’s Eyedrum New Music Gallery, Jacksonville’s Friday Musicale, Music in the Mountains (CO), Nußloch Kulturzentrum (Germany), Münster Musikhochschule (Germany), Bartholomeus Gasthuis (Netherlands), Conservatoire de Strasbourg (France), Art Academy of Szczecin (Poland), University of St. Andrews (Scotland), and many more.